1951 - 1952 - 1953 - 1954 - 1955 - 1956 - 1957 - 1958 - 1959

 Back to top

 1954 - Longtime Fort Wayne Mayor Harry Baals dies in office. and Azar's opens its first Big Boy restaurant in Fort Wayne.
-Copied from the 1950-1959 Timeline from the Fort Wayne History archives of The News-Sentinel newspaper.
+Copied from the 1950-1959 Timeline of the decadefrom the Fort Wayne History Stories about time periods archives of The News-Sentinel newspaper.

 1954 - the concept of TV dinners was introduced.
 View a Swanson TV dinner plate on American History Museum.